deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 A quick run
 -----------

-Let's import the `one_d_spectrum` method, do a quick run of the simulator, and observe the spectrum.
+Let's do a quick run of the simulator, and observe the spectrum.
 But before, here is the plotting method we'll use to plot the spectrum for all further examples.